Hello, I’m Juliana

-Hello, I’m Juliana, an artist exploring how sensory engagement can nurture emotional connection and holistic wellbeing.
-Through crafted sensorial objects and curated immersive experiences, I invite presence, playful curiosity and embodied self-discovery.
+I’m an artist exploring how sensory engagement can deepen emotional connection and nurture holistic wellbeing.
+Through crafted objects, food rituals and mindful movement, I invite presence, play and embodied self-discovery.

 I was shaped early on by life between the vibrant culinary capitals of Kuala Lumpur and London, in my family-run restaurants.
 Food was more than nourishment: it became a way of life, a language of care, creativity and connection.

 I was always observing - how people moved, connected and interacted through gestures, objects and spaces.
-These intimate moments formed my earliest sense of design: something deeply human, sensory and symbolic.
+These moments taught me that design is something deeply human — sensory, symbolic and emotional.

 Now based in San Francisco, I carry with me a deep attunement to the tender details that stir feeling: the scent in the air, the weight of a vessel in your hand, the ritual of sharing something made with intention.